process-analytics/pa-technical-challenge/README.md

 You work on a new Open Source project as a frontend developer.
 This project is destined to the Bingo players.

-Your mission, if you accept it, is to create a new library and a demonstrator of this library to permit the Bingo players to display a new grid with random numbers, add a new token on a square, and change the background & add an interaction when a row/column is completed.
+Your mission, if you accept it, is to create a new library, and a demonstrator of this library to permit the Bingo players to display a new grid with random numbers, add a new token on a square, and change the background & add an interaction when a row/column is completed.

+## Bingo rules
+### Presentation of the game
+Bingo is a game of chance played with 90 balls, numbered from 1 to 90, where the drawn numbers are announced one after the other.  \
+To participate, a player must have at least 1 game card.
+Each player matches numbers printed in different arrangements on cards with the numbers the game host (caller) draws at random, marking the selected numbers with tiles.  \
+When a player finds the selected numbers are arranged on their card in a row, they call out "**Bingo!**" to alert all participants to a winning card, which prompts the game host (or an associate assisting the host) to examine the card for verification of the win.  \
+Players compete against one another to be the first to have a winning arrangement for the prize or jackpot.  \
+After a winner is declared, the players clear their number cards of the tiles, and the game host begins a new round of play.

+### Bingo cards
+Each Bingo cards contain 25 squares arranged in 5 vertical columns and 5 side to side rows.
+Each space in the grid contains a different random number from 1 to 90. \
+The five columns of the card are labeled '**B**', '**I**', '**N**', '**G**', and '**O**' from left to right.  \
+The range of printed numbers that can appear on the card is normally restricted by column, like [this](https://generateurbingo.com/pdf/171031-generateurbingo-numeros-1-90.pdf).

+### Winning combinations
+A player wins by completing a row, column, or diagonal.

 ## Technical Overview
 There are 2 parts: